 If hair loss is not widespread, the hair will often regrow in a few months without treatment.

-Even for more severe hair loss, it is not clear how much treatment can help change the course of the condition.
+For more severe hair loss, it is not clear how much treatment can help change the course of the condition.

 Common treatments may include: